The writer has a master's degree in economics. She enjoys researching and writing about economic and business issues.

 Furthermore, many Vietnamese students and young scholars who go abroad to pursue their education faced the dilemma of staying in the host country or returning to Vietnam after earning their degrees.
 In 2016, more than 130,000 Vietnamese students headed abroad to study in Japan (38,000 students), Australia (31,000), USA (28,000), etc. More than 90% of them were self-funded, meaning that they have the freedom to choose their future career path, and many of them chose to stay abroad.

-In 2017, the story of how 12/13 winners of Road to Olympia Peak never returned to Vietnam after finishing their study in Australia made headlines across Vietnamese news media.
+In 2017, the story of how 12/13 winners of Road to Olympia Peak never returned to Vietnam after finishing their studies in Australia made headlines across Vietnamese news media.
 Road to Olympia Peak was supposed to be an annual gameshow to seek the most talented high-schoolers in Vietnam; it awarded them with a full scholarship to study in Australia so that they could come back and contribute to the development of Vietnam.
 Ironically, they chose to work in Australia or other developed countries instead, and the show has been ridiculed as a show to choose talent for Australia.

-In the past few years, Danang, a city in the Central Region of Vietnam, also captured the national attention with stories of losing talents.
+In the past few years, Danang, a city in the Central Region of Vietnam, also captured national attention with stories of losing talent.
 In 2004, the city initiated Program 922 to provide scholarships for the most competent students to study at prestigious domestic and international universities on the condition that the recipients would come back and work for the city government upon graduation.
 Nonetheless, many of them never came back, and among those who came back, many were dissatisfied with their jobs and decided to resign and repay the scholarships.

 In some notorious cases, the city had to go to court to settle with its “talents” to recoup the scholarship money.
 This problem happened not only in Danang but also in any cities or provinces that run similar programs.
 Many people cited low wages, shady work environment, lack of promotion opportunities, bureaucracy, and leadership as reasons for leaving the public sector or Vietnam altogether.